-1. Follow the procedures from Step 4 to 10 in [Installing the system board](#).
+1. Follow the procedures from step 4 to step 14 in [Installing the system board](#).

 i NOTE: The system board can be installed as an assembly with the fan and heat-sink assembly to preserve the thermal bond between the system board and fan and heat-sink assembly.